iwatake2222/self-driving-ish_computer_vision_system/README.md

 ## Note
-It will take around 10 - 20 minutes when you execute the app for the first time, due to model conversion
+It will take very long time when you execute the app for the first time, due to model conversion
+    - I took 80 minutes with RTX 3060ti
+    - I took 10 - 20 minutes with GTX 1070

 # Software Design
 ## Class Diagram